Disaster Preparation |

 maybe won't have good water pressure.

-Behavior / choices:
+Behavior / Choices:

 - Do you run away or do you stay ?
 Suppose a big hurricane is coming right for you.
 Do you hunker down in